 Hurghada sits on Egypt's mainland Red Sea coast, 3–4 hours south of Luxor — the natural conclusion to a Nile Valley tour.
 Family-friendly, competitively priced, and set around a beautiful bay with easy snorkelling access.
 Sharm El Sheikh occupies the southern tip of the Sinai Peninsula — quieter, more upscale, and the gateway to Ras Mohammed National Park, the SS Thistlegorm wreck, and the Straits of Tiran.

-At Egypt Tours by Locals, we design Red Sea extensions to the Nile circuit — combining Hurghada with a Nile cruise, or Sharm El Sheikh with a Cairo and Sinai cultural itinerary, guided by specialist local operators.
+At Egypt Tours by Locals, our Red Sea tours are designed as fully private extensions to the Nile circuit — no shared coaches, no fixed groups.
+Hurghada with a Nile cruise, or Sharm El Sheikh with a Cairo and Sinai cultural itinerary, guided by specialist local operators.

 Beach packages, diving excursions, snorkelling day trips, and desert safaris.
+All fully private — your group only.
 All can be combined with a Nile Valley itinerary into a complete Egypt experience.

 Egypt's largest Red Sea resort — 40km of coastline, world-class hotels, easy snorkelling directly from the beach.
 Orange Bay (Giftun Islands) is often called the \"Maldives of Egypt\" for its turquoise water and white sand.
 3–4 hours from Luxor — the natural add-on to any Nile cruise itinerary.

-Egypt's first national marine park, established 1983 — at the southern tip of the Sinai Peninsula.
-Shark Reef, Yolanda Reef (named for a 1980 cargo wreck), Jackfish Alley, and Anemone City are among the most celebrated dive sites in the world.
+Egypt's first national marine park at the southern tip of the Sinai Peninsula.
+Shark Reef, Yolanda Reef, Jackfish Alley, and Anemone City — among the most celebrated dive sites in the world.
 Over 1,000 species of fish, 150 species of coral.

 A British cargo ship sunk by German bombers in 1941, now lying 30m below the Red Sea surface — motorcycles, military vehicles, and ammunition still in the hold.
 Consistently ranked among the top 10 dive sites in the world.
 Accessed from Sharm El Sheikh on a day liveaboard trip.

-Four reefs in the narrow strait between the Sinai Peninsula and Saudi Arabia — Jackson, Woodhouse, Thomas, and Gordon (with its famous grounded cargo ship).
+Four reefs in the narrow strait between the Sinai Peninsula and Saudi Arabia — Jackson, Woodhouse, Thomas, and Gordon.
 Extraordinary biodiversity including hammerhead sharks, manta rays, and vast shoals of barracuda.

 The most legendary dive site in Egypt — a vertical sinkhole dropping 130m, linked to the open sea by a 26m tunnel at 52m depth.
-Famous for its atmosphere, its surreal beauty, and its dangerous reputation for divers who exceed their abilities.
-Incredible snorkelling on the rim.
+Incredible snorkelling on the rim for non-advanced divers.

 One of the most historically significant mountains in the world — 2,285m above sea level, where Moses is said to have received the Ten Commandments.
 The sunrise hike (2–3 hours) is extraordinary.
-St. Catherine's Monastery at the base, founded in the 4th century CE, is a UNESCO World Heritage Site still in operation today.
+St. Catherine's Monastery, founded in the 4th century CE, is a UNESCO World Heritage Site.

 The Eastern Desert (from Hurghada) and Sinai Desert (from Sharm) offer quad biking, 4x4 safaris, camel rides, and Bedouin village dinners under the stars.
-A completely different Egypt experience combining sea and desert in a single day.
+A completely different Egypt experience combining sea and desert in a single day tour.

 Dolphin Reef (Hurghada) offers snorkelling with wild dolphins in their natural environment.
 Orange Bay on the Giftun Islands — the \"Egyptian Maldives\" — is accessible by boat with extraordinary visibility and shallow coral gardens perfect for beginners and families.